patrickhladun/ci-project-01/README.md

 ## Acknowledgments
 [Back to Top](#table-of-contents)

-- Thanks to my CI Mentor Luke for giving me valuable feedback, tips and help to find some areas of improvement.
+- Thanks to my CI Mentor [Luke Buchanan](https://www.linkedin.com/in/lukebuchanan67/) for giving me valuable feedback, tips and help to find some areas of improvement.